I couldn't outrun myself.

 The judge asked what happened.
 I told the truth.
 He struck the guilty plea on the spot — said it sounded like theft, not robbery — and made the Crown drop it.

 That was Judge Douglas, aka Stormin' Norman.
 The papers said he impersonated Elvis to relax.
-Around that time the Guelph Mercury wrote about him striking a guilty plea from a guy addicted to OxyContin, telling him "so much is at stake for you that you would be nuts to plead guilty to robbery today."
+Around that time the Guelph Mercury wrote about him striking a guilty plea from a guy addicted to OxyContin, telling him he would be nuts to plead guilty to robbery that day, given how much was at stake.

 That guy was me.
 I wasn't grateful at the time.